RenderKit/embree/doc/src/api.md

   instantiated object.
 In Embree 4 using `rtcIntersect` recursively is disallowed on the GPU but still supported on the CPU.
-To properly continue a ray inside an instantiated object use the new `rtcForwardIntersect1` and `rtcForwardOccluded1` functions.
+To properly continue a ray inside an instantiated object use the new `rtc(Traversable)ForwardIntersect1` and `rtc(Traversable)ForwardOccluded1` functions.

-- The geometry object of Embree 4 is a host side only object, thus accessing it during rendering from the GPU is not allowed.
-Thus all API functions that take an RTCGeometry object as argument cannot get used during rendering.
-Thus in particular the `rtcGetGeometryUserData(RTCGeometry)` call cannot get used, but there is an alternative function `rtcGetGeometryUserDataFromScene(RTCScene scene,uint geomID)` that should get used instead.
+- The geometry object and scene object of Embree 4 are a host side only objects, thus accessing it during rendering from the GPU is not allowed.
+Thus all API functions that take an RTCGeometry object or RTCScene object as argument cannot get used during rendering.
+In particular the `rtcGetGeometryUserData(RTCGeometry)` call cannot get used, but there is an alternative function `rtcGetGeometryUserDataFromTraversable(RTCTraversable traversable,uint geomID)` that should get used instead.
+To perform ray queries on the GPU (e.g. `rtcTraversableIntersect1`) the application has to get a `RTCTraversable` object first (using `rtcGetSceneTraversable`) and pass it to the SYCL kernel.

-- The user geometry callback and filter callback functions should get passed through the intersection and occlusion argument structures to the `rtcIntersect1` and `rtcOccluded1` functions directly to allow inlining.
+- The user geometry callback and filter callback functions should get passed through the intersection and occlusion argument structures to the `rtcTraversableIntersect1` and `rtcTraversableOccluded1` functions directly to allow inlining.
 The experimental geometry version of the callbacks is disabled in SYCL and should not get used.